 You need to determine where you will do most of your riding.

-Will it be road, bike path, trail, etc. This is one of the most
+Will it be on a road, bike path, trail, etc. This is one of the most

-important aspects in choosing a bicycle that is right for your taste,
+important aspects to consider when choosing a bicycle is that it is right for your taste,

 your body style, and your budget.

 Buy the best bicycle that fits your needs, your body, and your budget.
 Most department store bikes are heavy, prone to rust, and hard to maintain.

 Remember to budget some for accessories and equipment.